London Eye Tickets

 Useful information about the London Eye

-Detail of one of the London Eye cabins.
+Detail of one of the London Eye capsules

-Detail of one of the London Eye cabins.
+Detail of one of the London Eye capsules

-• There are no toilets inside the cabins, but there are in the entrance hall.
+• The capsules do not have toilets inside, but there are toilets in the entrance hall

-• There is a shop at the exit where you can buy gifts and souvenirs of the experience.
+• There is a shop at the exit where you can buy gifts and souvenirs of your experience

-• Also, with advance notice, the attraction has facilities for passengers with reduced mobility.
+• In addition, if you notify them in advance, the attraction has facilities for travellers with reduced mobility

-• Visitors under the age of 16 must be accompanied by an adult over the age of 18 in the immersive projection of the London Eye 4D Cinema Experience.
+• Visitors under the age of 16 must be accompanied by an adult over the age of 18 for the immersive London Eye 4D Cinema Experience.

 Book tickets for the London Eye